 - Switch up flat for bubbly water

-Try This: Add a handful of walnuts with some cranberries and banana chips in a zip-loc bag for a tropical boost to-go!
+Try This: Add a handful of walnuts with some cranberries and banana chips in a zip-lock bag for a tropical boost to-go!

 Try This: Stick a handful of spinach leaves in a blender and mix with some frozen pineapple, ginger, lemon juice, and coconut water for a zesty green smoothie.

-- In quick breads, cakes, muffins, pancakes, sweets, and baked goods
+- In quick bread, cakes, muffins, pancakes, sweets, and baked goods

 - As a great meat marinade or dip base with veggies